12 Surprising Facts About Father's Day

 9. For the French, Father’s Day is all about lighters.

-10. Americans are expected to spend $17 billion on Father’s Day gifts.
+10. Americans are expected to spend more than $20 billion on Father’s Day gifts.

-All those barbecue accessories, coffee mugs, and screwdriver sets add up: Americans are expected to spend approximately $17 billion - https://nrf.com/insights/holiday-and-seasonal-trends/fathers-day/fathers-day-data-center
+All those barbecue accessories, coffee mugs, and screwdriver sets add up: Americans are expected to spend $20.1 billion on gifts in 2021 for Father’s Day, with clothing and “special outing” gear making up the bulk of the gifts.

 11. THAT'S STILL FAR LESS THAN THEY SPEND ON MOM.

 Though Father's Day is big business in the commercial marketplace, it still exists in the shadow of mom.
-In 2017, the National Retail Federation reported that Americans will spend upwards of $23.6 billion on Mother's Day gifts like flowers, apparel, dinner, and spa days.
+In 2021, the National Retail Federation predicted that Americans would spend $28.1 billion on Mother's Day gifts like flowers, apparel, dinner, and spa days.

 Father's Day means big business for the greeting card industry.
 The holiday is the fourth most popular day for exchanging cards, with approximately 72 million flying off shelves.
 Hallmark—which has been producing Father's Day cards since the early 1920s—boasts more than 800 different designs for dad, with humor cards accounting for 25 percent of the cards sold.
-The National Retail Federation estimates that cards account for 64.3 percent of all Father’s Day gifts—whether the person honors dad only with a card or includes it with a lager gift.
-Hallmark is even dipping its toe into the future of sentimentality with a virtual reality Father’s Day card for 2017.
+The National Retail Federation estimates that cards account for 59 percent of all Father’s Day gifts—whether the person honors dad only with a card or includes it with a lager gift.